ChilliCream/hotchocolate-docs/website/versioned_docs/version-0.7.0/dataloaders.md

 ## Stacked DataLoader Calls

 This is more like an edge case that is supported than a certain type of _DataLoader_.
-Somtime we have more complex resolvers that might first fetch data from one _DataLoader_ and use that to fetch data from the next.
+Sometimes we have more complex resolvers that might first fetch data from one _DataLoader_ and use that to fetch data from the next.
 With the new _DataLoader_ implementation this is supported and under test.

 ```csharp
 public Task<IEnumerable<Customer>> GetCustomers(string personId, IResolverContext context, [Service]IPersonRepository personRepository, [Service]ICustomerRepository customerRepository)